 B2B email example #4.
 Event invitation

 When you decide to host an event, dedicate an email to the invitation.
 Make sure you explain what kind of event you are going to run, introduce the speakers, and clarify the benefits of this event.

 Adestra, for example, sent their audience an email with an invitation to a webinar, specifying a clear date and time for the event, introducing the speakers, and letting the customers get acquainted with the latter by connecting with them on social media.

 Here is another B2B email marketing example from MarketingProfs.
 The company complemented their event invitation email with an actionable CTA to inform users how much they would save upon registering for the event with the code.

 B2B email example #5.
 Popular blog posts

-Group your popular articles on the blog in a weekly or a monthly digest.
-This helps to effectively link your email marketing and SEO — you drive more traffic to your website and also keep the users’ eyes on your latest or most popular articles.
+Group your popular articles from your blog in a weekly or a monthly digest.
+This helps effectively link your email marketing and SEO — by driving more traffic to your website and also keeping users’ eyes on your latest or most popular articles.

 Email Monks, for example, sent a list of popular blog posts as a part of their welcome email series.

 B2B email example #6.
 Welcome new subscribers